minho42/hospital-ranking/README.md

 Change filename to `all_hospitals.xlsx`

-Run the script (this takes a long time)
+Run the script (this takes a long time, like > 30 minutes)
 ```
 $ python app.py
 ```

+Eventually, `ranking.json` is generated in `frontend/` i.e. `frontend/ranking.json` which can be used in the frontend app

 ----